|Student Research Home Henson Home|

 5. Budget items must be prioritized (#1 being most important) in anticipation of the proposal not being fully-funded

-6. Proposals involving live animals or human subjects must be approved by the University's Animal Care and Use Committee or IRB before your grant application is submitted.
+6. Proposals involving live animals or human subjects must be approved by the University's Animal Care and Use Committee or Human Subjects in Research before your grant application is submitted.

 8. Students must have a declared major in the Henson School of Science and Technology and be enrolled as a full time or part-time student (minimum of 6 credit hours) during the project's duration.